Çankırı: History

 In the 4th century, the town was the scene of an important ecclesiastical synod, the Synod of Gangra.
 There is disagreement about the date of the synod, with dates varying from AD 341 to 376.
 The synodal letter states that twenty-one bishops assembled to take action concerning Eustathius of Sebaste and his followers.
 The synod issued twenty canons known as the Canons of Gangra; these were declared ecumenical by the Council of Chalcedon in 451.
 Under these canons, the sect disowned marriage, disparaged the offices of the church, held conventicles of their own, wore a peculiar dress, denounced riches, and affected special sanctity.
 The synod condemned the Eustathian practices, declaring however that it was not virginity that was condemned, but the dishonouring of marriage; not poverty, but the disparagement of honest and benevolent wealth; not asceticism, but spiritual pride; not individual piety, but dishonouring the house of God.

+In 1400-1401, after a synod the Patriarch Matthew I appointed George Kontophe as metropolitan of Gangra, following a request from its inhabitants, who were being threatened by the Turkomans.

 Over the centuries the settlement witnessed the hegemony of many cultures and races, such as Hittites, Persians, ancient Greeks, Parthians, Pontic Greeks, Galatians, Romans, Byzantine Greeks, up to the Seljuks and finally the Ottoman Turks.
 Traces from its long past are still visible throughout the city.
 The continuity of the city's name from ancient times across languages is of note: Hangara for the Arabs, Gagra for the Jews and Tzungra or Kângıri or Çankıri for the Turks.

+Demographics

+As the administrative centre of Çankırı Province, Çankırı serves as the principal urban settlement of the surrounding region.
+The city has experienced periods of population growth and decline, reflecting broader migration trends in Central Anatolia and the movement of residents to larger urban centres such as Ankara and Istanbul.

+Culture

+Çankırı is widely associated with the traditional Yâran culture, a social institution rooted in the principles of solidarity, hospitality and community participation.
+The tradition is regarded as a local expression of the medieval Ahi culture of Anatolia and is maintained through organised gatherings known as Yâran meetings.

+The city is also known for its traditional architecture, local cuisine and folk customs, which form an important part of the cultural heritage of Central Anatolia.

+Tourism

+Çankırı contains a number of historical, cultural and natural attractions.
+Among the most notable is the Çankırı Salt Cave, one of Turkey's largest rock salt deposits and a site that has been used for salt extraction since antiquity.

+Other attractions include Çankırı Castle, the medieval Taş Mescit, traditional Ottoman-era houses and the city's museums.
+The Yâran cultural tradition is also regarded as an important element of local cultural tourism.